yiifaa/mirana-kibana/ui_framework/README.md

 ### Test the component

-1. Start Jest in watch mode by running `node scripts/jest --watch`.
-2. Create test files with the name pattern of `{component name}.test.js`.
+1. Create test files with the name pattern of `{component name}.test.js`.
-3. Write your tests and see them fail or succeed.
+2. Create your tests.
+3. Run tests with `npm run uiFramework:coverage`.

-To see how well the components have been covered by tests, you can run `node scripts/jest --coverage` and check the generated report in `target/jest-coverage/index.html`.
+You can check how well the components have been covered by the tests by viewing the generated report at `ui_framework/jest/report/index.html`.

+#### React component development tips

+You can run `npm run uiFramework:dev` to watch your files and automatically run the tests when you make changes.
+Under this command, the tests will run faster than under `uiFramework:coverage` because they'll only test the files you've changed -- the code coverage report won't be re-generated, however.

 ## Principles